Ukraine tops NATO summit agenda along with defense plans, Sweden’s membership and Belarus fears

 BELARUS

+It’s not on the agenda, but NATO hopes that Belarus, Lithuania’s big neighbor, and Russia’s main backer, will play no surprise role in the summit or the war in Ukraine.

-It’s not on the agenda, but Belarus lies just 35 kilometers (22 miles) from Lithuania’s border.
+Belarus lies just 35 kilometers (22 miles) from Vilnius.
 Wagner mercenary leader Yevgeny Prigozhin was offered refuge there.
 The jury is out on how many of his fighters might join him.

-On Friday, Stoltenberg said “we have seen some preparations for hosting large groups of soldiers in Belarus.
-So far, we haven’t seen them going to Belarus.”
+“We have seen some preparations for hosting large groups of soldiers in Belarus.
+So far, we haven’t seen them going to Belarus,” Stoltenberg said Friday.

-President Alexander Lukashenko also said last month that his country has received Russian tactical nuclear weapons.
+Belarusian President Alexander Lukashenko also said last month that his country has received Russian tactical nuclear weapons.
 He’s warning that he would order their use to protect his country.

 NATO officials think he’s bluffing.
-But it’s quite possible that Putin will resume his nuclear saber rattling again as the leaders gather in Vilnius.
+But it’s quite possible that Putin will resume his nuclear saber-rattling again as the leaders gather in Vilnius.